utlib/islandora_mirador_bookreader/README.md

 At this point, the viewer will show an example manuscript with an option to manually add SharedCanvas Manifests from URL.

-### Generate SharedCanvas Manifest datastream
+### Generate SharedCanvas Manifest datastreams
-In order for the viewer to automatically display the current page's book object, you must generate a SCManifest JSON datastream for the object.
+In order for the viewer to automatically display the current page's book object, you must generate a SCManifest JSON datastream for the object and tell the viewer to use this datastream when loading the page.

 Please read the instruction within the [Islandora SC Manifest module](https://github.com/utlib/islandora_sc_manifest) module or the [SharedCanvas Manifest](http://iiif.io/api/presentation/2.0/#manifest) API on how to generate such a datastream.